Dominican University (Illinois): Academics

-Dominican University's School of Information Studies offers the Master of Library and Information Science and Master of Professional Studies in Library and Information Science such as Archives and Cultural Heritage Resources and Services, Data and Knowledge Management, Digital Curation, Digital Libraries, Informatics, Web Design, and Youth Services.
-Also, Dominican University's offers the Doctor of Philosophy in Library and Information Science (PhD).

-The SOIS publishes a semiannual, peer-reviewed online journal called World Libraries, a publication dedicated to "librarians and libraries in regions without associations or agencies to encourage scholarly communication and professional development."
+Dominican University's School of Information Studies offers the Master of Library and Information Science and Master of Professional Studies in Library and Information Science.
+The university also offers the Doctor of Philosophy in Library and Information Science.
+The SOIS publishes a semiannual, peer-reviewed online journal called World Libraries, a publication dedicated to "librarians and libraries in regions without associations or agencies to encourage scholarly communication and professional development".
 The publication of World Libraries is coordinated by students studying internet publishing.

-Administered by the SOIS, the Butler Children's Literature Center is one of the nation's centers for the study of children's and young-adult literature in the services of literacy, learning and a lifelong love of reading.
-As an examination center for children's and young-adult literature, it serves as a best-practices professional collection to support integration of children's and young-adult literature in classrooms, libraries, childcare centers, and homes.
+The school also administers the Butler Children's Literature Center for the study of children's and young-adult literature.

 In the fall of 2014, the university introduced a new Bachelor of Science in nursing degree program.
 A new clinical simulation laboratory was designed and built specifically for the program.